Celtic Gods and Goddesses - St. Brigid, Goddess of Doulas, Midwives, Childbirth, and Healers

 St. Brigid's Cross

-Saint Brigid's cross is a symbol associated with Saint Brigid and is often made on February 1st by many Pagans in honor of her.
+Saint Brigid's Cross is a symbol associated with Saint Brigid and is often made on February 1st by many Pagans and non-Pagans alike in honor of the goddess saint.
 For some Pagans, the cross is also a representation for the beginning of spring.
 The cross, when placed on the door of the house, is believed to help ward off evil spirits and fire from entering the residence.
 It can also be used by expecting mothers, midwives, and doulas, as Brigid is a goddess of healers and childbirth.

 If you are pregnant, or work as a midwife or doula, you can craft a simple necklace of Saint Brigid's Cross to wear when attending births.
 You can also display a birth altar and place a handmade cross on it to help bring protection, love, and healing in the sacred time of birth.